sisoe24/hammerspoon-vscode/README.md

   > - Clone <https://github.com/Hamerspoon/hammerspoon>
   > - Install the required Python dependencies (e.g. `pip install --user -r requirements.txt` in the Hammerspoon repo)

-  With that done, the settings takes two options:
+  With that done, the setting takes two options:
   - `repository-path`: The Hammerspoon source code repository path.
-  - `interpreter-path`: The Hammerspoon source code repository Python interpreter path.
+  - `interpreter-path`: The Python interpreter path of the Hammerspoon source code repository.

   Example: